OpenMenu X

 Adding Applications to OpenMenu X.

 If you add often-used tools to OpenMenu, you can open a selected file with the tool you have registered.
-For example, you can open files with a file tool such as File Buddy or StuffIt.
+For example, you can open files with a file tool.
 Or you can open text files with your favorite editor.
 Or you can open HTML files with your favorite browser or HTML editor.

 Adding AppleScripts to OpenMenu X.